 “The return on investment of every euro spent on someone’s mental health is manifold.”

 I want to focus more on prevention because we need to reach out to people before they have collapsed and are in acute need of help.
 I want to train more psychiatrists and psychotherapists.
 To fill the huge gaps in mental health care and psychosocial support in Yemen.

 I don’t want to wait until the war ends to do all that.
 We have to do it now.

 I’d love to see centers that combine all essential support services.
 Especially for women, because they need it most.
-For medical support, psychological support.
+For medical support, and psychological support.
 Where they can train and improve their professional skills.
-With a gym to work out, a relaxation center, a legal support center, a financial service center for women who want to start their own business.
+With a gym to work out, a relaxation center, a legal support center, and a financial service center for women who want to start their own businesses.
 A whole range of professional support, easily accessible in one building.